SCENE 01 / NIGHT VISION FILMING

 Can you film night landscapes in Thailand?

+Here is what that looks like on the ground.
 Yes.
 Using high-ISO cameras we capture moonlit temples in Ayutthaya, Milky Way astrophotography over Doi Inthanon, and starscapes above the Mae Hong Son highlands.
-Northern Thailand's mountain regions offer some of Southeast Asia's clearest dark-sky cinematography conditions.
+Northern Thailand's mountain regions give some of Southeast Asia's clearest dark-sky cinematography conditions.

 Need Night Vision Filming?